vyshnavi259sk/cinemate/README.md

 - ECS public IP changes on each task restart / lab session
 - Lambda API Gateway URL is permanent
 - AWS Academy LabRole credentials expire every few hours — refresh from AWS Details
+- Backend Validation: Use F12 -> Network to monitor outgoing requests.
+Upon changing the backend selector, the IP address associated with site requests will update dynamically to match the chosen environment.

 ---